nxp-imx/imx-sm/sm/doc/arch.md

 SM Framework {#ARCH_FW}
 ------------

-The i.MX9 SM firmware is implemented using a custom NXP firmware framework implemented for System Control Processors (SCP).
-This SM codebase provides the primary framework used to construct the SM firmware.
+The i.MX9 SM application is implemented using a custom NXP application framework implemented for System Control Processors (SCP).
+This SM codebase provides the primary framework used to construct the SM application.
 The following figure shows the modules within the framework.

 <br>
 @image html module.jpg "SM Framework Modules" width=75%